Sewing collars & leashes with an LK-1900BN bartacking machine

 After winding, you must snip the rest of the excess coming out of the hole.
 If you don't do that, any excess will cause the bobbin to pop out of the bobbin case while sewing.
 (It sounds really bad, like the machine is destroying itself.).

-Another problem I had: it seems sensitive to the thread tension when winding.
-Often, the thread retracted into the bobbin case.
-It seems to be sensitive to being wound too tight (or loose).
-But, the engineer's manual (pg 68) talks about adjusting the "idling prevention spring" (a flat spring inside the bobbin that stops the bobbin from "racing.").
+Another problem I had: it seems sensitive to the thread tension when wound.
+Sometimes when sewing the thread would retract into the bobbin case.
+It seemed to be sensitive to being wound too tight (or loose).
+Also, the engineer's manual (pg 68) talks about adjusting the "idling prevention spring" (a flat spring inside the bobbin that stops the bobbin from "racing.").
 I adjusted mine to be stronger.
 That may have helped.

 But, it still seems like the winder tension can be too high (problems that seem like the thread doesn't come off the bobbin well).
 If you have trouble, loosen the winder's tension disks, try very loose.
 (Also make sure the excess thread is trimmed as close as possible before winding, and again before installing into the bobbin case.
 A small amount of excess can cause problems.)